cornell-ece5745/ece5745-S01-front-end/docs/index.md

 The "front-end" of the flow is highlighted in red and refers to the PyMTL simulator, Synopsys DC, and Synopsys VCS:

- - We use the PyMTL framework to test, verify, and evaluate the execution time (in cycles) of our design.
+ - We write our RTL models in Verilog, and we use the PyMTL framework to test, verify, and evaluate the execution time (in cycles) of our design.
 This part of the flow is very similar to the flow used in ECE 4750.
-Note that we can write our RTL models in either PyMTL or Verilog.
 Once we are sure our design is working correctly, we can then start to push the design through the flow.
-The ASIC flow requires Verilog RTL as an input, so we can use PyMTL's automatic translation tool to translate PyMTL RTL models into Verilog RTL.

  - We use Synopsys Design Compiler (DC) to synthesize our design, which means to transform the Verilog RTL model into a Verilog gate-level